propellerlabsio/overnode-server/README.md

 #### BITCOIN_RPC_AUTH

 The `user:password` for connecting to the bitcoin node via JSON-RPC.
-If this environment variable is not provided, it is necessary that the BITCOIN_DATA_DIRECTORY variable be set.
+If this environment variable is not provided, it is necessary that the BITCOIN_COOKIE_DIRECTORY variable be set.

-#### BITCOIN_DATA_DIRECTORY
+#### BITCOIN_COOKIE_DIRECTORY

 If no BITCOIN_RPC_AUTH is provided, this folder is read for a file called `.cookie` which is recreated on restart of the `bitcoind` daemon and contains the RPC credentials that can be used to log in.